Texas vs. Louisville College Basketball Predictions & Picks - November 19

 Texas vs. Louisville Predictions & Picks: Spread, Total - November 19

-Sunday's game features the Texas Longhorns (3-0) and the Louisville Cardinals (2-1) squaring off at Madison Square Garden in what is expected to be a one-sided matchup, with a projected 83-62 victory for heavily favored Texas according to our computer prediction.
-Tipoff is at 3:30 PM ET on November 19.
+Sunday's game between the Texas Longhorns (3-0) and Louisville Cardinals (2-1) going head to head at Madison Square Garden has a projected final score of 81-64 (according to our computer prediction) in favor of heavily favored Texas, so expect a one-sided matchup.
+The game will begin at 3:30 PM ET on November 19.

+According to our computer prediction, Louisville projects to cover the 17.5-point spread in its matchup against Texas.
+The over/under is listed at 144.5, and the two sides are projected to exceed it.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!